Communist state: People's democratic state

 The people's democratic state was implemented in Eastern Europe after World War II.
-It can be defined as a state and society in which feudal vestiges have been liquidated and where the system of private ownership exists, but it is eclipsed by the state-owned enterprises in the field of industry, transport, and credit.
+It can be defined as a state and society in which feudal vestiges have been liquidated and where the system of private ownership exists, but the state-owned enterprises in the field of industry, transport, and credit eclipse it.

 In the words of Eugene Varga, "the state itself and its apparatus of violence serve the interests, not of the monopolistic bourgeoisie, but of the toilers of town and country."
 Soviet philosopher N. P. Farberov stated: "People's democracy in the people's republics is a democracy of the toiling classes, headed by the working class, a broad and full democracy for the overwhelming majority of the people, that is, a socialist democracy in its character and its trend.
-In this sense we call it popular."
+In this sense, we call it popular."

-People's republican state

-The people's republican state is a type of socialist state with a republican constitution.
-Although the term initially became associated with populist movements in the 19th century such as the German Völkisch movement and the Narodniks in Russia, it is now associated with communist states.
-A number of the short-lived communist states which formed during World War I and its aftermath called themselves people's republics.
-Many of these sprang up in the territory of the former Russian Empire following the October Revolution.

-Additional people's republics emerged following the Allied victory in World War II, mainly within the Soviet Union's Eastern Bloc.
-In Asia, China became a people's republic following the Chinese Communist Revolution and North Korea also became a people's republic.

-During the 1960s, Romania and Yugoslavia ceased to use the term people's republic in their official name, replacing it with the term socialist republic as a mark of their ongoing political development.
-Czechoslovakia also added the term socialist republic into its name during this period.
-It had become a people's republic in 1948, but the country had not used that term in its official name.
-Albania used both terms in its official name from 1976 to 1991.